kbullaughey/dni-synthetic-gradients/README.md

 For decoupled neural interfaces, we can perform the updates in an unlocked fashion as soon as the (synthetic) gradient becomes available.
 One way this can be done is with 5 updates of the optimizer, each working on a smaller piece of the model (i.e., one layer or one synthetic gradient model).

-Thus perform 5 updates to parameters each minibatch.
+Thus we perform 5 updates to parameters each minibatch.
 Each update is accomplished with a call to `optim.adam(f, par, state)`.
 The following notation corresponds to Figure 2 in the DNI paper but I use ^δ to refer to the synthetic gradient estimate of δ.

 1. Update 1:
     1. Evaluate f<sub>i</sub>